Applicants Sought for Hawaiʻi Elections Commission

 Honolulu, HI 96813

-Resumes must be post-marked, emailed, faxed, or hand delivered no later than Thursday, May 31, 2018.
+Resumes must be post-marked, emailed, faxed, or hand delivered no later than Friday, January 20, 2023.
 The names of all applicants will be made public.
-Once appointed, the individuals’ terms will be effective through June 30, 2022.
+Once appointed, the individual’s term will be effective through June 30, 2024.